Optimizing User Profiles via Contextual Bandits for Retrieval-Augmented LLM Personalization: Implementation Details

 \section{Implementation Details}

 We employ a frozen pre-trained Contriever to first encode both queries and user history records into token embeddings.
 The only trainable components are the remaining modules of the user records encoder.
-These include a cross attention layer that integrates query information into record embeddings, a Transformer encoder that captures inter-record dependencies, and an MLP decoder that maps the updated record encodings into scalar propensity scores.
+These include a cross-attention layer that integrates query information into record embeddings, a Transformer encoder that captures inter-record dependencies, and an MLP decoder that maps the updated record encodings into scalar propensity scores.
 We set the number of Transformer encoder layers to $l = 12$, resulting in a parameter size roughly twice that of Contriever, while still being substantially smaller than the zero-shot rerankers and in-context RALMs used as baselines.
 For gradient estimation, we use a batch size of $B = 16$ and sample $M = 32$ user profiles for each example.
-We train the model for 10 epochs using the Adam optimizer~\citep{kingma2017adam} with $\beta_{1} = 0.9$, $\beta_{2} = 0.999$, and a learning rate of $1 \times 10^{-4}$.
+We train the model for 10 epochs using the Adam optimizer~\citep{kingma2015adam} with $\beta_{1} = 0.9$, $\beta_{2} = 0.999$, and a learning rate of $1 \times 10^{-4}$.
 During training, we apply a gradient clipping norm of 1.0.
 The checkpoint achieving the best validation performance is selected for testing.

-In all experiments, we use frozen LLMs both to generate personalized responses and to evaluate the log-probability of reference responses conditioned on the query and user profiles (i.e., our reward).
+In all experiments, we use frozen LLMs both to generate personalized responses and to evaluate the log-likelihood of reference responses conditioned on the query and user profiles (i.e., our reward).
 For generation, we set the temperature to $T = 0.7$ and employ nucleus sampling~\citep{holtzman2020curious} with $top\_p = 0.8$.
-For \texttt{Phi-4-Mini-Instruct} and \texttt{Llama-3-8B-Instruct}, we deploy on a single NVIDIA H100 GPU.
+For \texttt{Phi-4-Mini-Instruct} and \texttt{Llama-3-8B-Instruct}, we deploy them on a single NVIDIA H100 GPU.
 For \texttt{Llama-3-70B-Instruct}, we deploy the model across four NVIDIA H100 GPUs using vLLM~\citep{kwon2023efficient}.
 All LLMs are deployed in BF16 precision.
-Training of PURPLE is conducted on the same GPUs used for LLM deployment.